NipunShrivats/Node-Express/Readme.md

 1. EJS is a simple templating language that lets you generate HTML markup with plain JS.

 ## API - (application programming interface)

+1. A set of rules that allows softare programs to comunicate,
+2. A REST API is a specifc type that follows REST principles for web based interactions.